-If you’re continuing to advance in your career, then even as your time available for work shrinks, the expectations around your impact will keep growing.
-For a while you can try sleeping less or depriving yourself of the non-work activities you need to feel whole, but you’ll inevitably find that your work maintains an aloof indifference to your sacrifice rather than rewarding it.
+If you're continuing to advance in your career, then even as your time available for work shrinks, the expectations around your impact will keep growing.
+You can try sleeping less or depriving yourself of the non-work activities you need to feel whole, but you'll inevitably find that your work maintains an aloof indifference to your sacrifice rather than rewarding it.
 Only through pacing your career to your life can you sustain yourself for the long-term.

-When you’re busy, these snacks give a sense of accomplishment that makes them psychologically rewarding but you’re unlikely to learn much from doing them, others are likely equally capable of completing them (and for some of them it might be a good development opportunity), and there’s a tremendous opportunity cost versus doing something higher impact.
+When you're busy, these snacks give a sense of accomplishment that makes them psychologically rewarding.
+Still, you're unlikely to learn much from doing them, others are likely equally capable of completing them (and for some of them, it might be a good development opportunity), and there's a tremendous opportunity cost versus doing something higher impact.

 If you're taking a short-term look at career growth, then optimizing for your current organization's pathologies in evaluating impact is the optimal path: go forth and preen gloriously.
 However, if you're thinking about developing yourself to succeed as your current role grows in complexity or across multiple organizations, then it's far more important to strike a balance between valued work and self-growth.

 This is also an important factor to consider when choosing a company to work at!
 Dig into what a company values and ensure it aligns with your intended personal growth.
-If a company’s leadership is entirely folks who focus their energy on performant urgency or acts of fealty, don’t be surprised when your success in the company depends on those activities.
+If a company's leadership consists entirely of folks who focus their energy on performative urgency or acts of fealty, don't be surprised when your success in the company depends on those activities.

 Stop chasing ghosts

-As a senior leader, you have to maintain a hold on your ego to avoid investing into meaningless work at a grand scale.
-This can be surprisingly challenging when during your hiring process you’ve been repeatedly told that you’ve been hired to fix something deeply broken -- you’re the newly-hired savior, of course your instincts are right!
+As a senior leader, you have to maintain a hold on your ego to avoid investing in meaningless work on a grand scale.
+This can be surprisingly challenging when during your hiring process, you've been repeatedly told that you've been hired to fix something deeply broken--you're the newly-hired savior.
+Of course, your instincts are right!
 Taking the time to understand the status quo before shifting it will always repay diligence with results.

-Now that you’re done snacking, preening and chasing ghosts, the first place to look for work that matters is exploring whether your company is experiencing an existential risk.
+Now that you're done snacking, preening, and chasing ghosts, it's time to to start thinking from the other direction: what should you work on?
+The first place to look for work that matters is exploring whether your company is experiencing an existential risk.
 Companies operate in an eternal iterative elimination tournament, balancing future success against surviving until that future becomes the present.
-If you’re about to lose one of those rounds, then always focus there.
+If you're about to lose one of those rounds, then always focus there.

 Running out of money, like my experience at Digg, can be the most obvious issue, but not every existential issue is financial, like Twitter's fail whale stability challenges or adapting to the shifts caused by the Covid-19 pandemic.